msagula/pcbuilder/README.md

    - The program is connected to database using JDBC.
 It contains all of the user's credentials, all the parts, and each user's shopping cart

 ### Admin option(Not yet implemented)
-   - A user with admin credentials can add or remove a part from the database.
+   - A user with admin credentials can add, remove, or change the price of a part in the database.
 He/she can also send and receive messages from the users.
-An admin can also remove other users form the database
+An admin can also remove other users form the database.
+There is also an 'orders' tab, where the admin can see all the orders that the users have placed

 ## Future releases
+   - Implement AdminUI, Chat, Research, and Tutorial classes
+   - Create 'orders' table in the database.
+When the user presses 'save' button in their shopping cart, the table gets updated with patrts that the user has selected
+   - Change the Interactive Test so that the user can see the image being dragged from the image list to the motherboard